GregTheMadMonk/mctg-server-bot/README.md

 In every other scenareo, the message is interpreted as a simple message and is sent to the server as if the user was just talking with a `/say` command.

+## Mod

+The `mod/` subdirectory contains an accompanying server mod.
+It enhances chat messages (makes both in-game and from-telegram chat messages uniformely colored) and allows the bot to send player death messages to the channel (ofc it was technically possible by just observing logs - but there is no way I'd be caught hardcoding all possible death messages into a regex)